TaiMingLu/AS.180.369/contrib/terrytaiminglu/paper.md

 Traditional statistical disclosure methods have been defended as viable alternatives, suggesting that newer techniques like differential privacy may not always offer superior protection without substantial economic costs ([Muralidhar and Domingo-Ferrer, 2023](#rejoinder_muralidhar_2023)).
 In response, optimization frameworks have been proposed to find a middle ground, allowing for both privacy and data utility, though they require careful balancing to avoid significant losses in either area ([Hotz et al., 2022](#balancing_hotz_2022)).
 The risks associated with privacy leakage from AI models, particularly in high-stakes sectors like healthcare and finance, underscore the need for better privacy-preserving techniques.
 Misuse of privacy mechanisms can lead to economic losses through reduced data reliability and non-compliance with regulations, making this a critical area for future research ([Domingo-Ferrer et al., 2021](#limits_domingoferrer_2021)).

+## Privacy Leakage in LLMs

+### Problem Formulation

+The primary objective of this study is to investigate the potential privacy risks associated with large language models (LLMs).
+Specifically, we aim to understand how and under what conditions LLMs memorize sensitive information from their training data and how likely it is that such information can be exposed during inference.
+We focus on answering the following key questions:

+1. **To what extent do LLMs memorize sensitive information during training?**
+2. **What factors influence the likelihood of privacy leakage in LLMs?**
+3. **How effective are privacy-preserving techniques, such as differential privacy, in mitigating these risks?**

+The goal is to quantify the trade-off between model utility and privacy risk, providing insight into how to train LLMs while minimizing the potential for privacy breaches.

+### Problem Formulation

+The primary objective of this study is to investigate the potential privacy risks associated with large language models (LLMs).
+Specifically, we aim to understand how and under what conditions LLMs memorize sensitive information from their training data and how likely it is that such information can be exposed during inference.
+We focus on answering the following key questions:

+1. **To what extent do LLMs memorize sensitive information during training?**
+2. **What factors influence the likelihood of privacy leakage in LLMs?**
+3. **How effective are privacy-preserving techniques, such as differential privacy, in mitigating these risks?**

+The goal is to quantify the trade-off between model utility and privacy risk, providing insight into how to train LLMs while minimizing the potential for privacy breaches.

+### Method

+The method used in this study aims to analyze privacy leakage risks in LLMs through simple data analysis and visualization techniques.

+#### 1. Data Collection

+We used the FineWeb dataset (Penedo et al., 2024), which is designed to provide high-quality text data from the web at scale.
+This dataset was selected due to its diverse content, which allowed us to analyze potential privacy risks associated with LLMs.
+In addition, we generated synthetic data that included specific sensitive information, such as randomly generated names and addresses.
+This allowed us to evaluate whether LLMs could potentially memorize and expose sensitive information.

+#### 2. Data Analysis

+We analyzed the dataset to identify patterns that could lead to privacy risks.
+Specifically, we looked at the frequency of sensitive information, such as names and addresses, and explored whether these data points are repeated across different parts of the dataset.
+This analysis helped us understand the characteristics of the data that could contribute to privacy leakage.

+#### 3. Privacy Leakage Evaluation

+To evaluate privacy leakage, we used a simple visualization approach:

+- **Data Visualization**: We visualized the frequency and distribution of sensitive information in the dataset using bar charts and histograms.
+This helped us identify which types of sensitive information were most at risk of being memorized by LLMs.

+#### 4. Privacy-Preserving Techniques

+We explored privacy-preserving techniques, such as differential privacy, by simulating the effect of adding noise to the dataset.
+This allowed us to visualize how privacy-preserving methods could alter the data distribution and reduce the likelihood of sensitive information being memorized.

+#### 5. Metrics

+We used the following metrics for evaluation:

+- **Frequency of Sensitive Information**: The occurrence of specific sensitive data points within the dataset.
+- **Impact of Noise Addition**: A comparison of the dataset before and after applying differential privacy techniques to evaluate changes in data distribution.
+- **Visualization Insights**: Insights gained from visualizing the dataset and the effect of privacy-preserving methods.

+#### 6. Experimental Setup

 ## References

 - <a id="privacy_ruggles_2024"></a>Ruggles, S. (2024).
 When Privacy Protection Goes Wrong: How and Why the 2020 Census Confidentiality Program Failed. *Journal of Economic Perspectives*. doi: [10.1257/JEP.38.2.201](https://doi.org/10.1257/JEP.38.2.201)